sctmic015/hpc/README.md

 `./bin/serialFilter data out 5`

 Further, a bash script is supplied for automated running of each program in order to provide the necessary statistical confidence in a varied set of parameter results such that speedup graphs over the changed parameters could be plotted and analysed.
+Note that most of this is commented out as the flags were altered interactively as we ran the programs for benchmark analysis so it won't run perfectly in its current form.
+For testing parallel versions of the code against the serial version, imageTest.py inside of the 'test' directory contains the code necessary to compare a test suite of output images.
+These are taken from the data sub-directory of test and are outputted to their program form sub-directories which have been left in-place for ease of local verification.